mtuncbilek95/MAGE/README.md

 - [ ] DX12 (Graphics SDK)
 - [ ] Nvidia Physx (Physics SDK)

+## ACTIVE VULKAN FEATURES
+- [x] Dynamic Rendering
+- [x] RenderPass & FrameBuffer
+- [x] Descriptor Buffer
+- [x] Descriptor Set
+- [x] Bindless Shaders

 ## THE AIM OF THE SYSTEM
-- Windows should work with DX12 no matter what.
-But for now I don't want the burnout with DX12, so VulkanSDK continues.
-If I could go the past, I would choose DX12 though.
+- I believe the only reason for DX12 would be Xbox support.
+I will continue my journey with Vulkan as much as possible.
 - Linux has no option other than VulkanSDK.
-- I already made cross platform support for both Linux and Windows.
+- I already made cross platform support for both Linux and Windows a time ago.
 It's not that hard to make it.
 The hard part is to make them work together while doing lots of feature implementations.
 So till I get the satisfaction on Win32, I won't touch the Linux part.
 The system already has the capability to run on Linux.
 - Main optimization workflow mostly will be on Windows since buying PS5 Dev Kit is not easy.
 - Current goal is not to create showreels but creating crash-less environment